-Jasha Maru is somewhat spicy to the taste, and is prepared with a diverse mixture of chillies, ginger, garlic, coriander, and fresh vegetables.
-That said, it was the ginger taste that really stood out and gave the dish its unique appeal.
+Jasha Maru is somewhat spicy to the taste and is prepared with a diverse mixture of chilies, ginger, garlic, coriander, and fresh vegetables.
+That said, it is the ginger taste that really stands out and gives the dish its unique appeal.

 If you are wary about experimenting with foreign foods and cannot cope well with spice then “momos” may be the perfect dish for you.
 Momos are steamed dumplings.

-They are typically eaten by hand, though they are sometimes a little greasy so it’s not the neatest thing in the world to snack on!
+They are typically eaten by hand.
+However, they are sometimes a little greasy so it’s not the neatest thing in the world to snack on!